-Is South Africa Safe for Women?
+Is South Africa safe for solo female travelers?

 Safety rating